-Prosecutors: 2 Buffalo police officers charged with assault
+Prosecutor: 2 Buffalo police charged with assault in shoving

 Two officers push Gugino backward, and he hits his head on the pavement.
 Blood spills as officers walk past.
 One officer leans down to check on the injured man before another officer urges the colleague to keep walking.

+“I think there was criminal liability from what I saw on the video,” Gov. Andrew Cuomo said at a briefing Saturday.
+“I think what the mayor did and the district attorney did was right, and I applaud them for acting as quickly as they did.”

+“What we saw was horrendous and disgusting, and I believe, illegal,” he added.

-Dozens of police officers stepped down from the department’s crowd control unit Friday, in response to their fellow officers’ suspensions.
+But dozens of Buffalo police officers who were angered over their fellow officers’ suspensions stepped down from the department’s crowd control unit Friday.
+The resigning officers did not leave their jobs altogether.